HaderAC/GreatReadMe/README.md

 ## Description
-* It creates a ReadMe file from the command line using Node.js using inquirer
+* To create a ReadMe file from the command line using Node.js.

 ## Installation Instructions

-* Download files in the repository and run index.js on node.
+* create a package.json by installing inquire and fs into your main folder than require them from your index.js. initialize a fucntion in the index js to then generate the markdown in a seperate js file.
+Run the program using node index.js and that will generate the ReadMe.md file

 ## Usage

-* Answer the questions your prompted to after running index.js.
+* Answer the questions that are prompted.

 ## Contribution Guidelines

-* Fork repository and create pull requestes for approval.
+* No contributing guidelines provided.

 ## Test Instructions

 * npm test

 # License Information